-The internal audit function of the Company is carried by the Bank by virtue of a Service Level Agreement.
+The internal audit function of the Company is carried by the internal audit team by virtue of a Service Level Agreement with the bank.
 It regularly reports to the Board.

-More information on the internal audit function is given under Principle 5 and on page 12 of the Corporate Governance Report.
+More information on the internal audit function is given under Principle 5 of the Corporate Governance Report.